wikenator/MaxEntMultinomial/README.md

 `./maxent.py -b`

 ### Perform k-fold cross-validation
-- use `-b` switch for bigram, otherwise defaults to unigrams
+- use `-b` switch for bigram, otherwise defaults to unigram only
 - train/test split is calculated as `(set size)/(# of folds)`
 - below example calculates 10-fold cross-validation: